Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Four interconnected subsystems running in a continuous cycle.
 Perception converts environmental data into structured representations.
 Reasoning decomposes goals into sub-tasks via CoT, ToT, and ReAct frameworks.
 Memory provides short-term task context and long-term persistent storage via vector embeddings.
 Action executes via JSON tool calls, APIs, or direct computer control.
 Each cycle feeds the next.

-OWASP ASI identifies 15 threat categories: memory poisoning, tool misuse, privilege compromise, cascading hallucinations, goal manipulation, rogue agents, and more.
+OWASP identifies 15 agent-specific threat categories (T1–T15) on top of the LLM Top 10: memory poisoning, tool misuse, privilege compromise, cascading hallucinations, goal manipulation, rogue agents, and more.
 The key difference from traditional LLM risks: a successful attack on an agentic system doesn't just produce bad text.
 It triggers autonomous cascading actions across enterprise systems.

 LangChain for rapid prototyping (simple agent in under 10 lines).
 LangGraph for production (stateful graphs, durable execution, human-in-the-loop).
 CrewAI for role-based multi-agent crews.
-AutoGen for conversational collaboration (explicitly “not production ready” per Microsoft).
-Semantic Kernel for Microsoft enterprise stacks (C#/Python).
+AutoGen for multi-agent research (v0.4 event-driven rewrite, aligning with Semantic Kernel under the Microsoft Agent Framework umbrella).
+Semantic Kernel for Microsoft enterprise stacks (C#/Python, production-ready v1.0).
 Claude Agent SDK from Anthropic, emerging with Constitutional AI safety focus.

 Four risk tiers: unacceptable (banned), high-risk (heavily regulated), limited risk (transparency obligations), minimal risk (no special rules).
 Most agentic deployments land in high-risk because they operate autonomously in critical domains.
 That triggers mandatory requirements for risk management, data governance, human oversight, and cybersecurity.
 NIST AI RMF (Govern, Map, Measure, Manage) provides a complementary voluntary framework to operationalize compliance.

-A documentation standard that catalogs everything an agent can do: tools, permissions, data access, decision boundaries, escalation rules, failure modes.
+An emerging documentation practice that catalogs everything an agent can do: tools, permissions, data access, decision boundaries, escalation rules, failure modes.
 Inspired by SBOMs in cybersecurity.
 When an agent is compromised, the BBOM defines the blast radius.
 Core question it answers: “What is this agent authorized to do, and what happens when it exceeds those boundaries?”

 Interactive 8-level protocol where you make real agent architecture decisions.
 A 5-question intake sets your context (industry, scale, risk, team, compliance).
 Across 8 levels you choose between 3 options.
 Scoring is context-adaptive: what's optimal for enterprise healthcare differs from startup prototyping.
 Output is a personalized deployment blueprint and printable certification.
 Different intakes produce different paths.